geektalent1010/ventura.com/README.md

 ## Requirements for building and running the application

 - [Composer](https://getcomposer.org/download/) in case of you are preferring to run the app in your host.
-  - Please not that all the below examples are with [sail](https://laravel.com/docs/10.x/sail)
+  - Please note that all the below examples are with [sail](https://laravel.com/docs/10.x/sail)
 - [Docker](https://docs.docker.com/get-docker/)

 ## Application Build and Run